Combat shotgun: History

-The shotgun was used by Allied forces and Allied-supported partisans in all theaters of combat in World War II, and both pump and semi-automatic shotguns are currently issued to all branches of the US military; they have also been used in subsequent conflicts by French, British, Australian, and New Zealand forces, as well as many guerrillas and insurgents throughout sub-Saharan Africa, Latin and South America, and Southeast Asia.
+The shotgun was used by Allied forces and Allied-supported partisans in all theaters of combat in World War II, and both pump and semi-automatic shotguns are currently issued to all branches of the US military; they have also been used in subsequent conflicts by French, British, Canadian, Australian, and New Zealand forces, as well as many guerrillas and insurgents throughout sub-Saharan Africa, Latin and South America, and Southeast Asia.
 Six different model of shotguns were accepted in the US army during World War II, the most popular being the M97 and M1912.
 One disadvantage of using a shotgun in the Pacific Theatre was the way of carrying the shotshells.
 The standard rifle pouches that carried shotshells were small, only about 30 rounds if carried vertically.
 Some Marines carried the shells in SL-3 grenade vests from World War I, but these vests were hard to come by.
 Also used were modified bandoliers and whatever came to hand or could be improvised.

 Another disadvantage was paper-hulled shotshells, which would swell when they became damp in a rainy or humid environment, and would not fit into the chamber even after drying out.
 Commercial paper hulls were later impregnated with wax to make them water resistant, but in combat the heat from rapid firing would cause the wax to melt, often resulting in a jammed gun.
 Military-issue shotshells were usually made entirely of brass to avoid these issues, until the introduction of plastic hulls in the early 1960s.

-General Alexander Patch was seen being armed with a Winchester shotgun when he personally led an attack in Guadalcanal.
+General Alexander Patch was seen armed with a Winchester shotgun when he personally led an attack in Guadalcanal.

 In the jungle warfare during the Malayan Emergency, the British Army and local forces of Malaya used shotguns to great effect due to limited space in the jungles and frequent close combat.
 In the Vietnam War, the shotgun was used as an individual weapon in the American army during jungle patrol and urban warfare like the Tet Offensive.

-During the Somalian conflict in 1992, the US task forces tested out a new type of Remington shotgun called Ciener Ultimate Over/Under, which was an under-barrel attachment for the standard M16 variants during Operation Gothic Serpent.
+During the Somalian conflict in 1992, during Operation Gothic Serpent, the US task forces tested out a new type of Remington shotgun called Ciener Ultimate Over/Under, which was an under-barrel attachment for the standard M16 variants.
 The idea was for a soldier in an entry team to be able to breach a locked door with the shotgun and then immediately switch to the assault rifle to clear the room.
 According to the Army Rangers, their verdict was positive for this new type of breaching gun.

 In operations in post-invasion Iraq, US forces used their combat shotguns to clear out suspected insurgent hideouts in house to house fighting.
 One notable experimental shotgun used in limited numbers during Operation Enduring Freedom is the XM26 for breaching doors or close-quarter battle (CQB).

+Combat shotguns have seen use in the Russo-Ukrainian War in the anti-drone role although their effectiveness remains unclear.